Staying in Thailand’s vibrant capital

 - Cons: Can feel busy or touristy, parts of Lower Sukhumvit are seedy.

-The best hotel in Sukhumvit:
+The best hotels in Sukhumvit:

 - Value for money: Novotel Bangkok Sukhumvit 20 – Modern city hotel with pool on the 9th floor, gym and rooftop bar in lively Sukhumvit.